Leeds United's new predicted finish after Everton defeat, huge boosts for rivals and league change

-Leeds United's new predicted finish after crushing blow, big boosts for rivals and league change
+Leeds United's new predicted Premier League finishing position after crushing Everton blow, relegation verdict and fresh Manchester City and Arsenal title forecast

 Leeds United have fallen into the Premier League’s relegation zone and there has been a big change in where the Whites are now predicted to finish.